 What lies ahead?Looking ahead, it seems increasingly likely that ads will be able to address both brand and performance in an adaptable and interactive way.
-Generative AI could see the return of a new type of dynamic content optimisation, which allows the adjustment of advertising in-flight, allowing brand and performance to be more intertwined along with effectiveness measurement.
-The ability to adjust an ad in real time, such as adding and removing relevant promotions to a brand-building focussed campaign, are leading to the same ads being used in both respects.
+Generative AI could see the return of a new type of dynamic content optimization, which allows the adjustment of advertising in-flight, allowing brand and performance to be more intertwined along with effectiveness measurement.
+The ability to adjust an ad in real time, such as adding and removing relevant promotions to a brand-building focused campaign, are leading to the same ads being used in both respects.
 A great example of a campaign that builds the brand while at the same time successfully engineering sales is McDonald's 'Hungry Eyes'.
-This ad is not asking for an immediate response (so can be identified as a long one) but it does gently remind us that via the App we can have our favourite McDonalds food delivered straight to our door – a clever way to increase sales.
+This ad is not asking for an immediate response (so can be identified as a long one) but it does gently remind us that via the App we can have our favorite McDonalds food delivered straight to our door – a clever way to increase sales.

-Understanding the performance marketing AND brand building power of all creative units allows brand owners to optimise media laydown in line with the relative importance of their sales and brand-building objectives.
+Understanding the performance marketing AND brand building power of all creative units allows brand owners to optimize media laydown in line with the relative importance of their sales and brand-building objectives.
 Kantar's LINK+ survey-based and Link AI machine-based solutions both provide validated performance marketing and brand building metrics which are perfect for this outcome.
-The combination of these approaches allows advertisers to rapidly optimise their hero ads using LINK+ while also evaluating all video variants at scale using Link AI.
+The combination of these approaches allows advertisers to rapidly optimize their hero ads using LINK+ while also evaluating all video variants at scale using Link AI.

 Kantar can also help when it comes to measuring short and long term effects.
 Our Unified Marketing Measure and Optimisation (UMMO) solution can provide a fuller mixed measurement of ROI.
-UMMO is a comprehensive and holistic framework that measures and optimises effectiveness across all marketing channels integrating sales and brand metrics into one predictive system meaning measuring brand building effects is now a much more tangible and accurate prospect.
+UMMO is a comprehensive and holistic framework that measures and optimizes effectiveness across all marketing channels integrating sales and brand metrics into one predictive system meaning measuring brand building effects is now a much more tangible and accurate prospect.

 So, the advertising evolution continues both now and into the future and if you want more guidance from Kantar in how to approach your performance marketing and brand building advertising then do get in touch and find out more about how Kantar can help